Entrepreneurs Can Use the HUB Zone in Urban Core Areas

 To learn about the rules for this program, you go to the official HUB zone site.
 They also have procurement offices in major cities.

-We really like the HUB zone concept as a tool to investigate.
+Editors' Reply: We really like the HUBZone concept as a tool to investigate.

 The four authors of this site are split on this one.
-Two report that the HUB zone concept is working well in their cities, and the other two say that it is underutilized in their particular region.
+Two report that the HUBZone incentive has been working well in their cities, and the other two say that it is underutilized in their particular region.

-Generally as you can tell from reading this website, we think any kind of entrepreneurship support that the government or the quasi-governmental or private economic development organization can offer is a big plus.
+Generally as you can tell from reading this website, we think any kind of entrepreneurship support that the government or the quasi-governmental or private economic development organization can offer is a big plus providing there is a favorable cost-benefit ratio.

-Combining this with available tools is important in leveraging investment in your city or town.
+Combining this with other available tools is important in leveraging investment in your city or town.